basisproject/paper/src/04-companies.md

 Companies are separate entities from the region and are owned by their workers.
 The region itself does not have any membership or ownership in the worker-owned companies.
 In other words, the region has no control over member companies.

+How companies decide to set up their ownership model is immaterial as long as *all employees are owners*.
+They might decide to distribute ownership by number of hours worked in a given year, or perhaps by overall wages paid out.
+The goal is not to micromanage company structure or operations, but instead to ensure that all workers have a say in the operation of their workplace.

 It's worth mentioning though that if a company does deviate from the economic framework, the company, and its employees, will lose access to regional services.
 This applies not only to subsidized office space and favorable loan conditions from the regional bank, but also the subsidized housing, education, social dividend, and all other services.
 Essentially, the companies play by the rules, or membership is lost and the region switches to profit generation mode.

+### Investment (and ownership classes)

+Companies are owned by their workers.
+This is essential.
+However, this precludes outside investment by selling ownership shares of a company, which bars companies from raising capital by selling shares.

+However, because venture capital is an effective way of testing riskier enterprises, preserving this mechanism is important for economic success.
+This can be set up as follows: companies will have governance shares which *must be distributed to the employees* and which allow voting for board members or referenda but *companies will also have dividend shares*.
+The dividend shares *cannot* be distributed to the workers, and *can only be sold to the public bank*.
+The shares entitle the bank to a portion of the company's profit, and how many shares the bank buys and at what price is up to whatever arrangement the bank and company come to during negotiations.

+This setup essentially allows venture capital *without private ownership*.
+Absentee ownership is allowed, but only by an institution owned by the region (and, thus, the people of the region).
+In this way, absentee ownership is socialized, and the profits of successful ventures can be used to purchase more housing or means of production.

 ## Wages and wage calculations